 Breastfeeding during medical abortion

-If you are breastfeeding at the time of your abortion, please be aware that a small amount of both mifepristone and misoprostol will pass into the breast milk.
-Studies so far do not show that this causes any problems or adverse effects for breast fed infants.
+If you are breastfeeding at the time of your abortion, be aware that a small amount of both mifepristone and misoprostol will pass into the breast milk.
+However, the amounts are small and not expected to cause any adverse effects for breast fed infants.
 Breast feeding may continue uninterrupted but if you wish to suspend breast feeding during treatment, please talk to your healthcare professional to work out a plan.

 During an early medical abortion, most women will have strong cramping, similar to period pains.
 There are many ways to lessen the pain: